-- Anything over 20” will be more appropriate depending on the situation.
+- Anything over 20” will usually be more appropriate.

 - You can always add smaller accent pieces once a larger focal piece is selected.

-- Height here is more about personal preference.
+- Height is more about personal preference or the style of your home's architecture.
 Tall and formal?
 Lower and more casual?
-It’s all about your vibe.
+It’s all about your taste.

-- But design considerations like sight lines and plant choice help yout to get the most out of your purchase.
+- But design considerations like sight lines and plant choice help you to get the most out of your purchase.

 - Very low pots like bowls and minis may be lost, especially if planted and draped in foliage, as people approach your door.